Summary Rewrite Optimization¶

 Close to the data (for instance, the data source containing the facts table), or

-In the query of the definition of the summary:
+In the query used for the definition of the summary:

-Always include count(*) in the SELECT, as it can be necessary to calculate queries using different levels of aggregations.
+Always include count(*) in the SELECT clause, as it can be necessary to calculate queries using different levels of aggregations.

 Avoid including HAVING conditions.
 They can prevent the use of the summary for more aggregated queries.